top of page

 WRITING WORKSHOPS & COMMUNITY CONVERSATIONS

-We're thrilled to announce our third-annual workshop series on the edge of Zion National Park!
-VOICES FOR THE WEST Writing Workshops will take place Friday, February 21 through Sunday, February 23, 2025, in Springdale, Utah.
+We're thrilled to announce our fourth-annual workshop series on the edge of Zion National Park!
+VOICES FOR THE WEST Writing Workshops will take place Friday, February 27 through Sunday, March 1, 2026, in Springdale, Utah.
 Join us in the heart of redrock country for an inspiring, unforgettable weekend!

-Study nonfiction with Amy Irvine or Craig Childs, poetry with Chris La Tray, or fiction with Shelley Read at the doorstep of Zion National Park during this three-day workshop.
+Study nonfiction with Amy Irvine or Craig Childs, poetry with Jake Skeets, or fiction with Pam Houston at the doorstep of Zion National Park during this three-day workshop.
 Generate new work, take risks, and learn from experienced instructors and fellow writers in a supportive and intimate space.
 The stunning redrock scenery of Springdale, Utah, provides inspiration for poetry, fiction, and nonfiction writers—writers of all levels are welcome.
 Hone your craft during the day, and enjoy public events and readings with the award-winning instructors in the evenings.
 Plus, each attendee will gain insider knowledge into the publishing world with Torrey House Press Publisher Kirsten Johanna Allen and Executive Editor Will Neville-Rehbehn.

 Each workshop will have a maximum of 15 attendees.
 A limited number of tuition scholarships will be awarded to attendees on the basis of financial need (scholarships do not cover lodging or travel).